hoony5/Unity-BolierPlate-Codes/README.md

 Not using ECS, but Basic Unity System's BoilerPlate Codes .
 For Study

 ---

+### soon - 2023-06-06
+1. Combine UGS , using C# module and custom data model for module and cloud code.

+2. Take a part Client Game Logic to Server.

+3. Process with encrypt by AES ,RSA, HMAC which Main Messages .

+4. Complete designing Game Data Model of Abilities.

 ### 2023-03-20
 1. Effect Interfaaces
    - for Creating Skill, Item, Attack Effect.